jaewonparkk/eaglecurrent-platform/README.md

   Events are ranked using student interests and club categories.

 - **Live Event Data Sync**
-  Events are pulled from Boston College’s Campus Labs / Engage platform and stored in Supabase.
+  Events are pulled from Boston College’s Campus Labs API / Engage platform and stored in Supabase.

 - **Club Directory**
   Students can browse and search 400+ Boston College student organizations.